epfl-ada/ada-2021-project-data-alchemy/README.md

 ## Research Questions

+The main research question is :
+- Do natural disasters influence the discussion around climate change?

+From there, multiple subquestions can be explored :

-Do particular natural disasters influence the discussion around climate change?
-Do certain natural disasters have a bigger influence than others?
+- Do certain natural disasters have a bigger influence than others?
 Is there a geographical link between the two, i.e., is there more discussion about climate change when natural distasters occur in specific regions rather than others?
-Could we estimate the impact that a hypothetical major tsunami in the United States would have on climate change disucssions?
-Have natural disasters generally become more and more severe over the last years in terms of number of casualties or duration for example?
+- Could we then estimate the impact that a hypothetical major tsunami in the United States would have on climate change discussions?
+- Have natural disasters generally become more and more severe over the last years in terms of number of casualties, duration or damages for example?
 If so, is there a significant correlation between the increased severity and the amount of attention climate change gets in the news?
-Which indicators of a natural disaster have the biggest impact how much discussion there is about climate change, is it the death count, the damage cost or maybe some physical attribute of the disaster?
+- Which indicators of a natural disaster have the biggest impact how much discussion there is about climate change, is it the death count, the damage cost or maybe some physical attribute of the disaster?

 ## Additional Datasets